awsdocs/aws-security-hub-user-guide/doc_source/SERVICENAME-compliance.md

 # Compliance validation for AWS Security Hub<a name="SERVICENAME-compliance"></a>

 Third\-party auditors assess the security and compliance of AWS Security Hub as part of multiple AWS compliance programs\.
-Security Hub is SOC, ISO, PCI, and HIPAA certified\.
+These include SOC, PCI, FedRAMP, HIPAA, and others\.

 For a list of AWS services in scope of specific compliance programs, see [AWS Services in Scope by Compliance Program](http://aws.amazon.com/compliance/services-in-scope/)\.
 For general information, see [AWS Compliance Programs](http://aws.amazon.com/compliance/programs/)\.